 At Bankrate, our mission is to empower you to make smarter financial decisions.
 We’ve been comparing and surveying financial institutions for more than 40 years to help you find the right products for your situation.
 Our award-winning editorial team follows strict guidelines to ensure the content is not influenced by advertisers.
 Additionally, our content is thoroughly reported and vigorously edited to ensure accuracy.

 When comparing companies that offer student loan refinancing, look for a competitive interest rate, repayment terms that meet your needs and minimal fees.
-Loan details presented here are current as of April 13, 2021, but you can check the lenders’ websites for more current information.
+Loan details presented here are current as of April 22, 2021, but you can check the lenders’ websites for more current information.
 The top lenders listed below are selected based on factors such as interest rate, loan amounts, fees, credit requirements and broad availability.
 To read more about how we selected lenders, read our methodology below.

 Student loan refinancing is the process of taking out a new loan to pay off your existing student loans.
 When you refinance your student loans, you may qualify for a lower interest rate and a different repayment timeline, which could help you save money on interest and pay off your loans faster.
 Student loan refinancing is offered only through private lenders, although you may refinance both federal and private student loans.